NunoSempere/time-to-botec/README.md

 And still, there are some missing optimizations, like tweaking the code to take into account cache misses.
 I'm not exactly sure how that would go, though.

 Once the code was at 6.6ms, there was a 0.6ms gain possible by using OMP better, and a 1ms gain by using a xorshift algorithm instead of rand_r from stdlib.
+I think there might be faster gains to be made by using OpenCL or CUDA, but I haven't gotten into how to do that instead.

 Although the above paragraphs were written in the first person, the C code was written together with Jorge Sierra, who translated the algorithmic improvements from nim to it and added the initial multithreading support.